-- Students are assessed twice during the carousel in drama.
+- Students are assessed at the end of each half term throughout the year.
 These assessments cover the three key components of creating and developing, performing and evaluation and understanding, which link to the GCSE criteria. - For the Silent Movie's unit, students are assessed via their practical performance and a written exam paper.
 The success criteria for the practical performance assesses students' abilities to create a practical piece based upon previous texts.
 The written exam paper tests students' knowledge and understanding of the silent movie genre. - The assessment for Oliver Twist has three elements.
 Students are asked to present their research, practical piece and produce a written evaluation of their own performance.